apache/zeppelin/docs/interpreter/spark.md

 > Note that without exporting `SPARK_HOME`, it's running in local mode with included version of Spark.
 The included version may vary depending on the build profile.

 ## SparkContext, SQLContext, SparkSession, ZeppelinContext
-SparkContext, SQLContext and ZeppelinContext are automatically created and exposed as variable names `sc`, `sqlContext` and `z`, respectively, both in Scala and Python environments.
+SparkContext, SQLContext and ZeppelinContext are automatically created and exposed as variable names `sc`, `sqlContext` and `z`, respectively, in Scala, Python and R environments.
 Staring from 0.6.1 SparkSession is available as variable `spark` when you are using Spark 2.x.

-> Note that Scala / Python environment shares the same SparkContext, SQLContext and ZeppelinContext instance.
+> Note that Scala/Python/R environment shares the same SparkContext, SQLContext and ZeppelinContext instance.

 <a name="dependencyloading"> </a>